What is the best NBN modem

 First of all, you’ll need to work out if you need a modem, router or ‘modem/router’ before diving into the search for the best NBN router or modem.
 However, most of the modems you’ll find are the latter — a modem/router — which includes a modem in the router, and therefore serves a range of NBN connection needs all within the one device.
 If you’re still unsure about whether you need a modem or router for the NBN, you can read our guide with more information about NBN modems and routers and then you can start your search for the best NBN modem or best router for NBN to suit your needs.

 You’ll also need to make sure that the modem will suit your home internet needs.
-Some things to consider when chosing the best NBN modem for your needs are:
+Some things to consider when chosing the best NBN modem in Australia for your needs are:

 Choosing the best NBN modem: Popular modem brands

-There are plenty of different brands out there that make modem-routers.
+When you’re looking for the best modem for NBN, there are plenty of different brands out there that make modem-routers.
 Keep in mind that if you go with the modem router provided by your NBN provider you’ll have limited choice as to what model you get.
-Here’s a list of popular modem manufacturers to look into if you decide to do your own research to find the best NBN modem for your needs:
+Here’s a list of popular modem manufacturers to look into if you decide to do your own research to find the best NBN modem or best NBN modem router for your needs:

 How to improve your modem’s performance